Markets are impossible to control, but cost management is the difference between profit and loss for many cattle operations.

-How does all of this total out over the 5-years?
-Pendell says total cost for the high-profit operations averaged $1,023.95 per cow; for the low-profit operations $1,222.05.
+How does all of this total out over the five years?
+Pendell said total cost for the high-profit operations averaged $1,023.95 per cow; for the low-profit operations $1,222.05.
 Net return to management, factoring in the gross income, was significant.
 The high-profit businesses netted an average of $35.22 per cow, not a huge amount admittedly.
 However, compared to the low-profit operations, which showed a net loss of -$298.91 per cow, the difference was an eye-opening $334.13.

-Pendell says their analysis will continue, with plans to look at the 2017 data and release an updated study in about a month.
+Pendell said their analysis will continue, with plans to look at the 2017 data and release an updated study in about a month.

-*Pendell notes gross incomes reported may have also included, in some cases, income from the sale of cull cows/bulls from the operations.
+*Pendell noted gross incomes reported may have also included, in some cases, income from the sale of cull cows/bulls from the operations.

 © Copyright 2018 DTN/The Progressive Farmer.
 All rights reserved.